OxfordCodeReviewNet/forum/remote.md

 ```bash
 tmate
 ```
-which stars a tmux session inside your terminal (it shouldn't look very different except from the coloured bar at the bottom).
+which starts a tmux session inside your terminal (it shouldn't look very different except from the coloured bar at the bottom).

 Next, enter
 ```bash